josuah/netini/doc/index.md

 10.191.20.31 dev wlan0 lladdr 84:18:26:bd:88:2d ref 1 used 0/0/0 probes 6 REACHABLE
 ```

-`netini-arp linux` turns it into this:
+`netini-arp linux skynet` turns it into this:

 ```
 [host]